Daryl Griffiths: VFL Career

-Goaled with his first kick in VFL football playing as full forward, but was flattened by Essendon's "Bluey" Shelton and left the ground with a broken collarbone in the same match.
+A seventeen year old schoolboy recruited from Terang in the Western District, he spent some time in the reserves before getting a call up for the round 9 game against Essendon.
+Lining up at full forward he managed to kick a goal with his first kick in VFL football.
+Shortly afterwards he was flattened by Essendon's "Bluey" Shelton and left the ground with a broken collarbone in the same match.

 Griffiths played with St Kilda in several positions including as ruck-rover in the 1966 premiership win.